Vera C. Rubin Observatory: Telescope mount assembly

 The telescope mount, and the pier on which it sits, are themselves substantial engineering projects.
-The main technical challenge was that the telescope must slew 3.5 degrees to the adjacent field and settle within four seconds.
+The main technical challenge was that the telescope must slew 3.5 deg to the adjacent field and settle within four seconds.
 Five seconds are allowed between exposures, but one second is reserved for the mirrors and instrument to be aligned, leaving four seconds to move the structure.
 This requires a stiff pier and telescope mount, with high-speed slew and acceleration (10°/sec and 10°/sec^{2}, respectively).
 The basic design is conventional: an altitude over azimuth mount made of steel, with hydrostatic bearings on both axes, mounted on a pier that is isolated from the dome foundations.
 The Observatory pier is unusually large (16 m diameter), robust (1.25-meter-thick walls) and mounted directly to virgin bedrock, where care was taken during site excavation to avoid using explosives that would crack it.
 Other unusual design features are linear motors on the main axes and a recessed floor on the mount.
 This allows the telescope to extend slightly below the azimuth bearings, lowering its center of gravity.

 The contract for the assembly was signed in August 2014.
 It passed its acceptance tests in 2018 and arrived at the site in September 2019.
 By April 2023, the mount was declared "essentially complete" and turned over to the Observatory.